Olauryn/KMPG_-SPROCKET-CENTRAL/README.md

 following the advise, **preliminary data exploration was done and ways to improve the quality of Sprocket Central Pty Ltd’s data was identfied.**

+In order to achieve the goal the goals of the analysis, I carried out three processes to achieve this; **Data Exploration, Model Development and Results Interpretation**

 ## DATA EXPLORATION

 Sprocket Central Pty Ltd has asked the team to assess the quality of their data; as well as make recommendations on ways to clean the underlying data for better analytical proccess and mitigate current data quality concerns going forward.